Public information of the Ministry of Economy of Ukraine shall be provided in response to a request for public information.

 by phone: (044) 253-61-36.

-An information request form can be obtained in the public reception of the Ministry of Economic Development and Trade of Ukraine at the address:
+An information request form can be obtained in the public reception of the Ministry of Economy of Ukraine at the address:

 28 Druzhby Narodiv blvd., Kyiv 01103, Office 107, during opening hours of the public reception: Wednesday from 9:30 am until 13:00 pm.

-If a person may not file a written request for serious reasons (disability, limited physical ability, etc.), the request shall be compiled by employees of a structural unit responsible for coordination of the work of the Ministry of Economic Development and Trade of Ukraine related to implementation of the Law of Ukraine On Public Information Access, indicating name, surname, patronymic name and phone number in the request, and forwarding a copy of the request to a person who filed it.
+If a person may not file a written request for serious reasons (disability, limited physical ability, etc.), the request shall be compiled by employees of a structural unit responsible for coordination of the work of the Ministry of Economy of Ukraine related to implementation of the Law of Ukraine On Public Information Access, indicating name, surname, patronymic name and phone number in the request, and forwarding a copy of the request to a person who filed it.

 The request for information can be provided in an arbitrary form.

 The request for information shall contain the following information:

 surname, name, patronymic name (corporate name) of the requesting person, postal or e-mail address, as well as phone number (if any);

 general description of information or type, title, details and contents of the requested document (if known to the requesting person);

 signature and date (in case of written request).